 Peanut butter is a good source of vitamins and minerals, including:

-As we talked about earlier, cravings are generally signals from your body.
-Some cravings are for hunger and your body is signaling you to eat!
+As we discussed earlier, cravings are generally signals from your body.
+Some cravings are for hunger, and your body is signaling you to eat!

 Adding peanut butter to your diet is a delicious way to get the vitamins and minerals your body needs!

-However, if you are satisfied and not hungry in the slightest and you’re still craving peanut butter, it’s possible your body is deficient in some of the vitamins and minerals peanut butter contains.
+However, if you are satisfied and not hungry and still crave peanut butter, your body may be deficient in some of the vitamins and minerals it contains.

 Beta-Sitosterol